5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS12.md

 	- When upgrading from Big Sur 11.3 or newer: stay on `MacBookPro10,1` (i7) or `MacBookPro10,2` (i5)

 ### Note about SMBIOS
-The board-id skip used in my configuration that allows using the `MacBookPro10,x` SMBIOS with Big Sur and newer requires virtualization technology which got introduced with macOS 11.3.
-Therefore, you can't simply upgrade from macOS Catalina or older with the `MacBookPro10,X` SMBIOS since the board-id skip doesn't work due to the missing virtualization technology.
-It only works on a systems running Darwin Kernel 20.4 or newer.
-In other words: upgrading macOS only works when coming from Big Sur 11.3+ in this case.
+The board-id skip included in my configuration which allows using the `MacBookPro10,1` SMBIOS with macOS Big Sur and newer requires virtualization technology which first got introduced with macOS 11.3 (Darwin Kernel 20.4).
+Therefore, you can't simply upgrade from macOS Catalina or older using the `MacBookPro10,X` SMBIOS since the required virtualization technology to make the board-id skip work isn't present.

-So when upgrading from macOS Catalina or older, you need to temporarily switch the SMBIOS to `MacBookPro11,4` in order to be able to install macOS Monterey.
+So when upgrading from macOS Catalina or older, you need to temporarily switch the SMBIOS to `MacBookPro11,4` in order to be able to install macOS Monterey or newer.
 You can revert it back to `MacBooPro10,1` (i7) or `MacBookPro10,2` (i5) once the installation has finished.

 ## II. macOS Monterey Install Instructions